ARMmbed/mbed-os/TESTS/network/emac/README.md

 **Expected result:**

-Echo server replies to are received as expected by the test step.
+The echo server replies are received as expected by the test step.
 Supporting of the filtering will affect what messages are received.

 ### EMAC memory

 **Description:**

-Test case tests memory manager out-of-memory situations.
+The test case tests memory manager out-of-memory situations.
 The test case configures the test memory manager to reject memory buffer allocations made by the EMAC.
 Memory buffer allocations are divided into output and input memory allocations:

--   The output memory allocations are the ones made by the EMAC in the \`link\_out()\` function called by the network stack (test case).
+-   The output memory allocations are the ones made by the EMAC in the ``\`link\_out()\`` function called by the network stack (test case).
 -   The input memory allocations are other memory allocations made by the EMAC.

 Depending on the EMAC implementation, it may or may not allocate memory manager buffers in the link output function.
 If the memory manager buffers are not allocated, disabling the link output memory allocations in the test does not affect the functionality.

-In each test step, the test case sends CTP unicast messages with Ethernet message length from 100 bytes to the maximum defined by the MTU of the EMAC with 50 bytes increments.
-Memory buffers sent to the EMAC in the \`link\_out()\` function are forced to be non-aligned in this test case.
+In each test step, the test case sends CTP unicast messages with Ethernet message length from 100 bytes to the maximum defined by the MTU of the EMAC with 50-byte increments.
+Memory buffers sent to the EMAC in the ``\`link\_out()\`` function are forced to be nonaligned in this test case.

-**Preconditions:**
+**Precondition:**

-1. Network interface is connected.
+The network interface is connected.

 **Test steps:**